GluteusStrength/GluteusStrength/README.md

 ### Domestic Conference
 - Integrating Regional Proposal Network and Segment Model for Enhanced Out-of-Distribution Object Detection (KSC2023)
-- A study on the improvement of Object Detection Model via Data Augmentation (ACK2023)
 - Fine-tuning Open-Set Detectors through Self Training and Data Selection Strategies: A Case Study in Banner Detection (KCC2024)